Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Introduction

 \section{Introduction}

-Recently altermagnetism has become an active topic in condensed matter physics, since altermagnets (AMs) will display new properties, with or without help of spin-orbital coupling (SOC), as observed in various topological systems as well as ferromagnetic-like features with no stray field that show promising potential for spintronic applications \cite{prx1,prx2,rev1,rev2}.
-In conventional antiferromagnets (AFMs), spin-opposite sublattices are mapped by translation $t$ or inversion $P$ symmetries, leading to Kramers degeneracy throughout substantial regions of the Brillouin zone (BZ).
-However, in AMs the AFM sublattice sites are connected by a combination of rotational $C_{nj}$ ($n$-fold rotation about the $\hat{j}$-axis) and non-primitive translational symmetries, the Kramers degeneracy is broken in some regions of BZ\cite{ruo2KU,hayami2019,yuan2020,libor2020,mazin2021,cheong2024,krem2024}, leading to spin-split bands in the selected regions in spite of no net moment.
-After this phenomenon was theoretically reported in rutile AFM RuO$_2$ by Ahn, Hariki, Lee, and Kunes in 2019 \cite{ruo2KU}, various unique features of this novel AFM were systematically investigated by \v Smejkal, Sinova, and Jungwirth in 2022 \cite{prx1,prx2}, and which the phenomenon became known as altermagnetism.
+Recently altermagnetism has become an active topic in condensed matter physics, since altermagnets (AMs) display unexpected properties, viz. spin-split bands in a zero net moment antiferromagnet (AFM), with or without the help of spin-orbit coupling (SOC).
+Other properties, observed in various topological systems as well as ferromagneticlike features with no stray field, show promising potential for spintronic applications \cite{prx1,prx2,rev1,rev2,j.Liu2021}.
+In conventional AFMs, spin-opposite sublattices are mapped by translation $t$ or inversion $P$ symmetries, leading to Kramers degeneracy throughout the Brillouin zone (BZ).
+However, in AMs the AFM sublattice sites are connected by a combination of rotational $C_{nj}$ ($n$-fold rotation about the $\hat{j}$-axis) and nonprimitive translation symmetries.
+As a result, the Kramers degeneracy is broken in some regions of BZ \cite{c.Wu2007,ruo2KU,hayami2019,yuan2020,libor2020,mazin2021,cheong2024,krem2024}, leading to spin-split bands in the selected regions in spite of vanishing net moment.
+After this phenomenon was theoretically reported in rutile AFM RuO$_2$ by Ahn, Hariki, Lee, and Kune\v s in 2019 \cite{ruo2KU}, various unique features of this novel AFM have been systematically investigated by \v Smejkal, Sinova, and Jungwirth in 2022 \cite{prx1,prx2}, after which the phenomenon became known as altermagnetism.

-One particularity is that spin-splittings in the AM lead to chiral magnons that are anticipated to be a useful new property for applications to magnonics due to linear dispersion and high energy scale of THz\cite{chiralmagnon,liu2024}.
-Spontaneous crystal thermal Hall effects are proposed in both metallic or insulating AMs\cite{zhou2024,hoyer2025}, suggesting promising candidates for application to spin caloritronics.
-Additionally, the crystal chirality in AM induces anomalous Hall conductivity (AHC) \cite{ahe_rev2022,ahe2020,feng2022,ahe2023,ahe2024} in conducting materials that is often observed in metallic ferromagnets.
+Another particularity is that spin-splittings in the AM lead to chiral magnons that are anticipated to be a useful new property for applications to magnonics due to linear dispersion and the high energy scale of THz \cite{chiralmagnon,liu2024}.
+Spontaneous crystal thermal Hall effects are proposed in both metallic or insulating AMs \cite{zhou2024,hoyer2025}, suggesting promising candidates for application to spin caloritronics.
+Additionally, the crystal chirality in a conducting AM induces anomalous Hall conductivity (AHC) \cite{ahe_rev2022,feng2022,ahe2023,ahe2024}, a property that is more often associated with metallic ferromagnets.